-- Interpretation: Involves spoken communication between two parties, such as between a patient and a pharmacist, or between a family member and doctor. - Translation: Involves very different skills from interpretation.
+- Interpretation: Involves spoken communication between two parties, such as between an enrollee and a pharmacist, or between a family member and doctor. - Translation: Involves very different skills from interpretation.
 A translator takes a written document in one language and changes it into a document in another language, preserving the tone and meaning of the original.

-Resources to increase awareness of how cultural background impacts health care delivery
+Resources to increase awareness of how cultural background impacts healthcare delivery